vladygk/telus-quiz-app/README.md

-# An Android mobile perosnality quiz app
+# An Android mobile personality quiz app

 ## back-end is provided by <a href="https://github.com/vladygk/quiz-app-api">this NestJS API</a>